mooijtech/go-pst/README.md

 The local descriptors identifier and size is in the [b-tree entries](#the-b-tree-entries).

+If the local descriptors' identifier is 0, there are no local descriptors.

 The Heap-on-Node HNID (in the allocation table) may point to a local descriptor which contains it's data in the block b-tree (using the data identifier).

 Local descriptor entry size: